Acoustic Emission (AE) testing is a powerful method for inspecting and monitoring the behavior of equipment and materials performing under stress.

 As the world leader in AE technology, MISTRAS has performed thousands of field tests to assess structural integrity and to enhance safety in a wide range of structures from fiberglass tanks to bucket trucks, from bridges and aircraft to high-pressure gas cylinders.

-On the process monitoring side, AE is used for a wide range of applications including leak detection, particle impacts, electrical discharges, and a variety of friction-type processes, just to name the most common.
+For process monitoring, some of the most common AE applications include leak detection, particle impacts, electrical discharges, and a variety of friction-type processes.
+MISTRAS VPAC II inspection system is an industry-leading tool to detect and quantify through-valve leaks in process facilities.
 Other areas of interest include higher-frequency machinery health monitoring and predictive diagnosis.

 At the frequencies we use, the distance between the AE source and the sensor could be as little as a few inches or as much as hundreds of feet.
 In monitoring applications, MISTRAS’ AE subject matter experts work directly with our clients to determine optimal sensor positions to ensure damages are detected as early as possible.